errbotio/errbot/docs/user_guide/plugin_development/botcommands.rst

 ----------------------------------

-In addition to the fixed commands created with the :func:`~errbot.decorators.botcmd` decorator, Err supports an alternative type of bot function which can be triggered based on a regular expression.
+In addition to the fixed commands created with the :func:`~errbot.decorators.botcmd` decorator, Errbot supports an alternative type of bot function which can be triggered based on a regular expression.
 These are created using the :func:`~errbot.decorators.re_botcmd` decorator.
 There are two forms these can be used, with and without the usual bot prefix.